 New York City Tip Theft Lawyer

-When done correctly, tip pools are fine.
-However, employers can take advantage of workers, taking unfair tip credits, failing to notify employees of the tip pooling policies, or even failing to share tips as legally mandated.
+When done correctly, tip pools are permitted.
+However, employers can take advantage of workers by taking unfair tip credits, failing to notify employees of the tip pooling policies, or even failing to share tips as legally mandated.

-As a worker in New York City, you should know that all of these issues constitute wage and tip theft.
+As a worker in New York City, you should know that all of these issues can constitute wage and tip theft.
 You have rights.
-Let Brown Kwon & Lam, LLP seek justice on your behalf.
+Let the experienced wage and hour violations attorneys from Brown Kwon & Lam seek justice on your behalf.

 What Constitutes a Tip?